Tekken 8

 The ones who know... know.
 Me?
 I've been a TEKKEN player for 3 decades.

-It's an amazing feeling to see a game I love evolve to this new level.
-T8 subtly
+It's an amazing feeling to see a game I love evolve in this new era of modern

 yet proudly sprinkles in bits and pieces from EVERY SINGLE PREQUEL that came before it.
 The fan service

-making this game... a near-perfect fighting game not only for the fans and hardcore competitive players, but
+making T8... a near-perfect fighting game not only for the fans and hardcore

 for every fighting game player.